-- 1.21 The draft revised Neighbourhood Plan will now be submitted to Hinckley and Bosworth Borough Council for publication and a further six-week public consultation will take place before it is sent to an Independent Examiner. - 1.22 Material modifications which do not change the nature of the first Plan require examination but not a referendum.
-Material modifications which do change the nature of the first Plan require examination and a referendum. - 1.23 When the revised Neighbourhood Plan is adopted, it will replace the current version of the Sheepy Parish Neighbourhood Plan and form part of the Statutory Development Plan for Sheepy Parish.
+- 1.20 All the representations and comments received have been considered by Sheepy Parish Council and used to amend the Draft Neighbourhood Plan.
+A Consultation Statement, including a summary of all comments received and how these were considered, will be made available on the Parish Council website: https://sheepyparishneighbourhoodplan.com - 1.21 The draft revised Neighbourhood Plan was submitted to Hinckley and Bosworth Borough Council for publication and a further six-week public consultation prior to being submitted to an Independent Examiner. - 1.22 Material modifications which do not change the nature of the first Plan require examination but not a referendum.
+Material modifications which do change the nature of the first Plan require examination and a referendum. - 1.23 When the revised Neighbourhood Plan is 'made', it will replace the original version of the Sheepy Parish Neighbourhood Plan and form part of the Statutory Development Plan for Sheepy Parish.
 Hinckley and Bosworth Borough Council will continue to be responsible for determining most planning applications (mineral and waste planning applications are determined by the County Council).
 Therefore, in Sheepy Parish the policies in the revised Neighbourhood Plan will continue to form the basis of those decisions along with the adopted Local Plan (consisting of the Core Strategy (2009) and the Site Allocations and Development Management Policies DPD) and any other relevant policy instruments or guidance forming part of the Statutory Development Plan for the Borough.